carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

 define that integer overflow causes wrap-around.
 The offset operations can operate on location storage of any size.
 For example, implicit location storage could be any number of bits in size.
-It is simpler to define offsets that exceed the size of the location storage as being ill-formed, than having to force an implementation to support potentially infinite precision offsets to allow it to correctly track a series of positive and negative offsets that may transiently overflow or underflow, but end up in range.
+It is simpler to define offsets that exceed the size of the location storage as being an evaluation error, than having to force an implementation to support potentially infinite precision offsets to allow it to correctly track a series of positive and negative offsets that may transiently overflow or underflow, but end up in range.
 This is simple for the arithmetic operations as they are defined in terms of two's compliment arithmetic on a base type of a fixed size.

 Having the offset operations allows ``DW_OP_push_object_address`` to push a location description that may be in a register, or be an implicit value, and the